hpgavin/multivarious/README.md

 # multivarious

-A multitude of various Python modules for multivariable things like digital signal processing, linear time invariant systems, optimization, ordinary differential equations and random variables.
+A multitude of various Python modules for multivariable things like digital signal processing, fitting models to data, linear time invariant systems, optimization, ordinary differential equations and random variables.

-This repository has a pedagogical focus and emphasizes a transparent implementation of numerical methods for uncertainty quantification and optimization of multivariate systems with integrated visualization tools.
+This repository is pedagogical and emphasizes a transparent implementation of numerical methods for multivariate problems with integrated visualization tools.
-For decades, this package has served undergraduate and graduate engineering courses.
+This repository stems from decades of undergraduate and graduate engineering instruction.

 This repository is under development.
 Updates to this README lag the addition of code.
 Stay tuned!!!